Cover

 // Error:

-// The value of the 'Access-Control-Allow-Origin' header in the response
+// The value of the 'Access-Control-Allow-Origin' header must not be the wildcard '*'

 res.header('Access-Control-Allow-Origin', 'http://localhost:3000');